-As of the end of the current fiscal year, the governmental funds reported combined ending fund balances of \$3,924,969, which is 9.5 percent lower than last year's ending fund balance of \$4,339,209 for the prior year.
+As of the end of the current fiscal year, the governmental funds reported combined ending fund balances of \$3,401,387, which is a decrease of 13.3 percent from last year's ending fund balance of \$3,924,969.

-The General Fund reported a positive change in fund balance for the year of \$72,151, an increase of 6.8 percent.
-This was due to retirement of a staff member that was not replaced and property/casualty insurance expense which had decreased.
-The board approved a budget surplus of \$15; however, at the end of the fiscal year the net change in fund balance was a positive \$72,151.
+The General Fund reported an increase in fund balance for the year of \$369,349, or 32.5 percent.
+This was due to COVID-19 and the decrease of expenses for payroll and utilities with the building be closed for several weeks.
+The board approved a budget surplus of \$2,894; however, at the end of the fiscal year the net change in fund balance was an increase \$369,349.

-The Recreation Fund reported a negative change in fund balance for the year of \$203,238, a decrease of 20.3 percent.
-This was predominantly due to a very rainy golf season and decrease in rounds played at Pinecrest Golf Course.
+The Recreation Fund reported a decrease in fund balance for the year of \$828,781, or 103.9 percent.
+This was caused by the pandemic and several programs be cancelled for several months.

-The Northern Illinois Special Recreation Fund reported a positive change in finance balance for the year of \$17,582, an increase of 8.6 percent.
-This was mainly due to capital projects that were completed and came in under budget.
+The Northern Illinois Special Recreation Fund reported an increase in finance balance for the year of \$74,595, or 33.5 percent.
+This was mainly due to capital projects not being able to be completed due to COVID-19, which resulted in less expenditures.

-The Debt Service Fund reported a negative change in fund balance for the year of \$1,600 due to less property taxes collected.
+The Debt Service Fund reported a decrease in fund balance for the year of \$3,931 due to less property taxes collected than anticipated.

-The Capital Projects Fund reported a decrease in fund balance of \$299,135.
-This was primarily due to capital outlay expenditures of \$299,135.
+The Capital Projects Fund reported a decrease in fund balance of \$134,814.
+This was primarily due to capital outlay expenditures of \$139,314 and a planned spend down of reserves.